Ayoubhm1993/E-commerce/README.md

   # Description :

-  This is a backend application that serve e-commerce web-app ,It uses Express.js and sequalize with dotenv package to store Mysql variables
+  This is a backend application that serve e-commerce web-app ,It uses Express.js and the sequalize ORM with dotenv package to store MYSQL variables

   # Table Of Contents :